ziritrion/mlopszoomcamp/notes/2_experiment.md

 You may copy [this notebook from the last lesson's ML refresher](https://github.com/DataTalksClub/mlops-zoomcamp/blob/main/01-intro/duration-prediction.ipynb) and modify it accordingly if you want to follow along.

 >Note: make sure that the directory you run your notebook is the same in which you run the `mlflow ui` command.
+There should be a `mlflow.db` file in the folder.

 The first step is importing the MLflow library and setting a couple of important parameters: